moazkh60/SwipeableTabBarController-ReplicatedIssue/README.md

 5. After it's stuck try to switch the tabs and the screen will start to overlap

 ## GNU GENERAL PUBLIC LICENSE
-                       Version 3, 29 June 2007

- Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
- Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-                            Preamble

   The GNU General Public License is a free, copyleft license for software and other kinds of works.